Sunday, 27 June 2021

 Litha is the 2nd festival associated with summer on the Wheel of the Year.
 It comes after Beltane in late April/early May, (although Beltane is a spring festival that also marks the shift towards summer) and precedes Lammas in late July/August, (which is an end of summer sabbat and the first harvest festival) and is always around 21st June.
 Its themes include the celebration of light, summer, fire and abundance.
 Litha is also a water festival in some traditions.

 This sabbat represents possibility to me as well.
-It's also called the Summer Solstice and Midsummer since it takes place on the longest day of the year.
+It's also called the Summer Solstice since it takes place on the longest day of the year.
 The June solstice is an astrological event though, when in the Northern Hemisphere we get the most amount of light.
 Litha is a pagan festival celebrated on the same day.